vahldiek/llama-experiments/README.md

 ## Retrieval Augmented Generation (RAG)
 The scripts can optionally attampt to find relevant content by first querying a Chroma in-memory vector database, and sending this content along to the
 LLM.
 Options in `.llama_config.toml` enable or disable this feature.
+Executing the script `reset_RAG_database.py` will build or rebuild the database using the data file directory speficied in the configuration file.